wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * 009: Fixed a warning in import photos where .pmf files do not exist.
 Added margin:0 for cover images for patch 006 to work in certain themes.
 * 010: Protect rating system with nonce field.
 Moved 2 sec delay from js to php, to work in refresh page.
 * 011: Fixed slashes in thumbnail popup descriptions.
+* 012: Thumbnails can now be auto spaced while margin is a minimum.
+* 013: You can now import photos from any (sub)directory starting at wp-content/uploads, hence from the wp media dir.

 = 2.4.4 =